Hausdorff dimension of the arithmetic sum of self-similar sets: Preliminaries and Main results

 \subsection{Proofs of Theorem \ref{Structure} and Corollary \ref{PB}}

 To begin with we assume that the cardinality of all Matchings is infinitely countable.
 Before we prove the main results, we need some preliminaries.
-In Lemma \ref{coding} we give the definition of coding of $K_i$, $1\leq i\leq 2$.
-Here we define the coding of $x+y\in K_1+K_2$ in a natural way.
-For any $x+y\in K_1+K_2$ with coding $(x_n+y_n)_{n=1}^{\infty}$, where $(x_n)$ and $(y_n)$ are the codings of $x$ and $y$ respectively.
+In Lemma \ref{coding} we give the definition of the codings of $K_i$, $1\leq i\leq 2$.
+Here we define the coding of $x+y\in K_1+K_2$ in a natural way, i.e. we denote the coding of $x+y$ by $(x_n+y_n)_{n=1}^{\infty}$, where $(x_n)$ and $(y_n)$ are the codings of $x$ and $y$ respectively.

 We know that $(x_n)$ ($(y_n)$) can be decomposed into infinite blocks from $D_1$($D_2$), see the following figure